Azure/Enterprise-Scale-for-AVS/BrownField/Auto-assessment/readme.md

     * Parameter values are changed to reflect the AVS SDDC to be assessed.
     * User runs the assessment.
 Assessment produces an output based on API call results.

+* Automated Architecture Assessment
+    * It is a collection of scripts which queries a specific API endpoint.
+    * Outcome of each script is evaluated against a set of recommendation for a given design area.
+    * Based on outcome, a list of observations and recommendations is returned to user.

 * Azure API
     * Each AVS SDDC is deployed in an Azure subscription and tenant.
     * A specific Azure `Resource Provider (RP)` is registred in the subscription.